nelsonudochukwu/qts3-wmb-test/outreachy/qts-index.md

 ## Overview

-**QuickStatements (QS)** is a powerful tool designed for performing bulk edits on Wikidata.
+**QuickStatements (QS)** is a powerful tool designed by [Magnus Manske](https://en.wikipedia.org/wiki/User:Magnus_Manske) for performing bulk edits on Wikidata.
 It allows users to add, modify, or remove large amounts of data efficiently, utilizing a simple command-line-like syntax.
 Whether you're adding new items, statements, or updating properties on multiple entities, QuickStatements is an essential tool for Wikidata editors who need to make large-scale changes quickly and reliably.

 This documentation provides an introduction to the features, usage, and best practices of QuickStatements 3.0. _[Click](#qs-v3-docs)_ to jump right in.
 However, to fully grasp the features of quickstatements 3.0, it is important to first understand the major constituent of Quickstatements⎯ _Wikidata._